jgrocha/geopublic/README.md

 #### Email messages

 All emails messages are created from templates stored in the `templates` folder.
-To send email messages in your languages, edit all templates in theat folder.
+To send email messages in your languages, edit all templates in that folder.
 There is a template for HTML based messages and another for plain text messages.

 #### Update the application